CPJKU/beat_this/README.md

 ```bash
 python launch_scripts/preprocess_audio.py
 ```
-It will create monophonic 22 kHz wave files in `data/audio/mono_tracks`, convert those to spectrograms in `data/audio/spectrograms`, and, finally, create spectrogram bundles.
+It will create monophonic 22 kHz wave files in `data/audio/mono_tracks`, convert those to spectrograms in `data/audio/spectrograms`, and create spectrogram bundles.
 Intermediary files are kept and will not be recreated when rerunning the script.

 ## Reproducing metrics from the paper